 - Severe weather

 Any of these things could have a lasting impact on your business.
 Are you ready for each scenario?

 Have a Crisis Management Team

 In addition to identifying potential risks, you need to identify and prepare a crisis management team.
-Each member of this team should be aware of their roles and responsibilities before a crisis occurs so that they can act quickly as soon as a situation develops.
+Each member of this team should be aware of their roles and responsibilities before an energy crisis occurs so that they can act quickly as soon as a situation develops.
 The competence and cohesion of your team will directly impact how smoothly a crisis is handled.